DATE/DAY | EVENT | TIME IST |

 Some Interesting Gossips About Kishor Kumar

 Kumar is said to have been paranoid about not being paid.
 During recordings, he would sing only after his secretary confirmed that the producer had made the payment.
 On one occasion, when he discovered that his dues had not been fully paid, he appeared on set with makeup on only one side of his face.
 When the director questioned him, he replied "Aadha paisa to aadha make-up."
 (Half make-up for half payment).
-On the sets of Bhai Bhai, Kishore Kumar refused to act because the director M V Raman owed him INR5,000.
+On the sets of Bhai Bhai, Kishore Kumar refused to act because the director M V Raman owed him 5,000.
 Ashok Kumar persuaded him to do the scene but when the shooting started, Kumar walked across the floor, walked a few places and said, Paanch Hazzar Rupaiya (five thousand rupees) and did a somersault.
 After he reached the end of the floor, he left the studio.
 On another occasion, when producer R.C.
 Talwar did not pay his dues in spite of repeated reminders, Kumar arrived at Talwar's residence and shouting "Hey Talwar, de de mere aath hazaar" ("Hey Talwar, give me my eight thousand") every morning until Talwar paid him.

 In spite of his "no money, no work" principle, sometimes Kumar recorded for free even when the producers were willing to pay.
 Such films include those produced by Rajesh Khanna and Danny Denzongpa.
-On one occasion, Kumar helped actor-turned-producer Bipin Gupta by giving him INR 20,000 for the film Dal Mein Kala (1964).
+On one occasion, Kumar helped actor-turned-producer Bipin Gupta by giving him 20,000 for the film Dal Mein Kala (1964).
 When actor Arun Kumar Mukherjee—one of the first persons to appreciate Kishore's singing talent—died, Kumar regularly sent money to Mukherjee's family in Bhagalpur.

 Many journalists and writers have written about Kishore Kumar's seemingly eccentric behavior.
 He placed a sign that said "Beware of Kishore" at the door of his Warden Road flat.
 Once, producer-director H. S. Rawail, who owed him some money, visited his flat to pay the dues.
 Kumar took the money and when Rawail offered to shake hands with him, Kumar reportedly put Rawail's hand in his mouth, bit it and asked "Didn’t you see the sign?".
 Rawail laughed off the incident and left quickly.
 According to another reported incident, once Kumar was due to record a song for producer-director G. P. Sippy.
 As Sippy approached his bungalow, he saw Kumar going out in his car.
 Sippy asked Kumar to stop his car but Kumar increased his speed.
 Sippy chased him to Madh Island where Kumar finally stopped his car near the ruined Madh Fort.
 When Sippy questioned his strange behavior, Kumar refused to recognize or talk to him and threatened to call the police.
 The next morning, Kumar reported for the recording session.
 An angry Sippy questioned him about his behaviour the previous day but Kumar said that Sippy must have dreamt the incident and said that he was in Khandwa on the previous day.